Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present.
+> Follow the man who seeks the truth; run from the man who has found it.

 <!-- QUOTE_END -->